MariaAdner/kita-info/README.md

 ### Description

-Web Application for the Kindergarten Sternschnuppe: Parents can get
+Web Application for the Kindergarten Sternschnuppe: Parents can get informations about

 ### Local Development